rossmclendon/rossmclendonphotography/_portfolios/2020-01-01-Portraiture.md

 ![]({{ site.baseurl }}/images/portfolio/portrait/KatieDress.jpg)

 From children to couples, headshots to families - I've got you covered.
+[Contact me]({{ site.baseurl }}/contact) to inquire about my availability and schedule your portrait session.

 Here are some examples of my portraiture work.